November 13, 2024

 Benefit Plan Extension: In addition, HCPF is manually creating member benefit plans (e.g., HCBS BI - Brain Injury Waiver) when they are missing.
 This allows HCPF’s claims payment system to continue to pay for services even if the Case Management Agency has not had the opportunity to provide that information.

-Fill in Eligibility Gaps: HCPF is manually filling in eligibility gaps for members so providers may be paid.
-There are approximately 1,200 members who were on Long-Term Care (LTC), had a gap of days to months, then went back to LTC.
+Fill in Eligibility Gaps: HCPF manually filled in eligibility gaps for members so providers may be paid.
+There were approximately 1,200 members who were on Long-Term Care (LTC), had a gap of days to months, then went back to LTC.

-• Gaps are due to either losing coverage completely or moving to a lower category and then back to LTC.
+- Gaps were due to either losing coverage completely or moving to a lower category and then back to LTC.

 Identifying and Resolving Known Issues in the CCM